denisetroglio/codeSherpas_customers/README.md

 - Update all the attributes (at once) of an existing customer mentioned above.
 - Delete an existing customer.

-### Obs.: All data in this project is false to simulate an online store.
+### ⚠️ Obs.: All data in this project is false to simulate an online store.

-## Main tasks before start:
+## 👨‍💻Main tasks before start:

 - Import dependencies;
 - Create the server;